-- a) Is predominantly used for rural residential activities and small scale farming. - b) Predominant character of the zone is maintained and enhanced and includes peri-urban scale residential activities, small scale farming activities with limited building and structures, smaller lot sizes than anticipated in the Rural Production and Rural Lifestyle zones, and a diver range of rural residential environments. - c) Helps to meet the demand for growth around urban centres, whilst ensuring the ability of land to be rezoned for urban development is not compromised; and - d) Has land use and subdivision where it maintains rural residential character and amenity, supports a range of rural residential and small scale farming activities, and is managed to control reverse sensitivity issues.
+- a) Is predominantly used for rural residential activities and small-scale farming. - b) Predominant character of the zone is maintained and enhanced and includes peri-urban scale residential activities, small scale farming activities with limited building and structures, smaller lot sizes than anticipated in the Rural Production and Rural Lifestyle zones, and a diver range of rural residential environments. - c) Helps to meet the demand for growth around urban centres, whilst ensuring the ability of land to be rezoned for urban development is not compromised; and - d) Has land use and subdivision where it maintains rural residential character and amenity, supports a range of rural residential and small-scale farming activities, and is managed to control reverse sensitivity issues.

-The site (and surrounds) are predominantly used for a mixture of residential activities, with scope for small scale farming activities (although this is not currently present on the site).
-The predominant character is rural residential and this is evidenced on the site and in the surrounds.
+The Landholdings (and surrounds) are predominantly used for a mixture of residential activities, with scope for small scale farming activities (although this is not currently present on the Landholdings).
+The predominant character is rural residential, and this is evidenced on the Landholdings and in the surrounds.

 Rezoning the land to Rural Residential will assist with Council in its efforts to promote land for residential use.
-As the site can be selfserviced, there is not unintended drag on Council infrastructure.
+As the Landholdings can be self-serviced, there is no unintended drag on Council infrastructure.

-Further subdivision of the site, would not result in reverse sensitivity effects, as smaller lots sizes down to ~4,000m2 are already evidenced along Waimate North Road.
+Further subdivision of the Landholdings would not result in reverse sensitivity effects.
 Rural residential development can act as a buffer between the rural lifestyle uses and horticultural uses that are present in the surrounds.